TPV: Parameter Perturbations Through the Lens of Test Prediction Variance: Experiments

 We describe the details for the CIFAR-10 experiment in Fig \ref{fig:tpv_cifar10_trace_stability_vary-w} below.
 Details for CIFAR-100 (Fig. \ref{fig:tpv_cifar100_trace_stability_vary-w}) are similar except the output has 100 dimensional logits and we use analogous CIFAR-100 pre-trained architectures.

-\textbf{Dataset and preprocessing.} We use the standard CIFAR-10 per-channel normalization.
+\textbf{Dataset and preprocessing:} We use the standard CIFAR-10 per-channel normalization.
 From these, we randomly subsample $n_{\text{train}} = 10000$ and $n_{\text{test}} = 10000$.

-\textbf{Reference models.} We use pre-trained $\text{mobilenetv2\_x0\_5}$, $\text{mobilenetv2\_x0\_75}$, $\text{mobilenetv2\_x1\_0}$, $\text{mobilenetv2\_x1\_4}$ from Pytorch Hub and denote its logits by \(f^\star(x)\).
+\textbf{Reference models:} We use pre-trained $\text{mobilenetv2\_x0\_5}$, $\text{mobilenetv2\_x0\_75}$, $\text{mobilenetv2\_x1\_0}$, $\text{mobilenetv2\_x1\_4}$ from Pytorch Hub and denote its logits by \(f_{w^\star}(x)\).
 These models have widths roughly $16, 24, 32, 48$ respectively.

-\textbf{Label-noise mechanism (logit noise).} For the label-noise experiments, we retrain from the fixed initialization $w^\star$ for $R=5$ independent runs.
+\textbf{Label-noise perturbation (logit noise):} For the label-noise experiments, we retrain from the fixed initialization $w^\star$ for $R=5$ independent runs.
 Each run injects additive i.i.d.\ Gaussian noise $\varepsilon\sim\mathcal{N}(0,\sigma^2)$ with $\sigma\in\{0.05,0.1\}$ to the clean labels.
 Each model is then trained for $50$ epochs using mini-batch SGD MSE regression on the noisy logits with momentum $0.9$, learning rate $10^{-4}$, batch size $256$, and $0$ weight decay.
 Mini-batch shuffling is turned off and a randomness seed is used so that each run sees the same sequence of mini-batches in order to avoid randomness due to SGD and focus only on randomness due to label noise.
 Also, we train the models in Pytorch eval mode so that modules like batch norm do not make output logits batch dependent.
-See Appendix \ref{sec_label_noise_algorithm} for more details.
+Denote the fine-tuned model in the $r^{th}$ run as $f^{(r)}$.
 We record the train/test CE (for generalization gap) and empirical train/test TPV using all these runs.

 Empirical TPV is computed as